 This silent practice helps us to organize our mind and to focus the awareness on the breath and on the bodyposture.

 In the exercise with the bow we coordinate our posture, breath, thoughts, skill and movement.
-Through them we calm mind and body.
+Through them we develop a calm mind and body.

 In a slow, hushed ceremony, the bow is strained and the arrow is released.